 Required hours of practicum or internship experience in a school setting are usually built into this degree program.

-Other educational requirements.
-You will need to complete a state-approved school counseling preparation program if:
+You will most likely need to complete a state-approved school counseling preparation program if:

 - you have a master’s degree in a field not related to school counseling